eric48906/Discord-Token-Generator/README.md

-# ✨ 𝐃𝐢𝐬𝐜𝐨𝐫𝐝 𝐓𝐨𝐤𝐞𝐧 𝐆𝐞𝐧𝐞𝐫𝐚𝐭𝐨𝐫 ✨
+# ✨ Discord Token Generator ✨

-The fastest and most advanced token generator has finally been posted here on GitHub.
-This generator uses TLS and more to bypass Discord and create unlocked accounts even without email verification.
-However, there are both options for email and phone verification within the generator.
+`📝 How it works:`<br>
+The generator generates unlocked Discord tokens, and has an optional option to email verify them (free of cost) using a private GMail API.
+Of course, all of the tokens are unlocked and can be used for Mass DMing and other purposes.
+The generator is very fast, generating tokens up to 1,000 / second and works best with datacenter proxies.
+It uses a variety of factors to achieve this such as anti TLS fingerprinting, solving cloudflare challenges to bypass hCaptcha's anti bot detection, and more!

 You may create up to **1,000** tokens per minute with this generator.